inEXASCALE/sparse-kappa/README.md

 </div>

-Calculating matrix conditiion  nuumber gives a bound on how inaccurate the solution x to (perturbed) linear system Ax = b will be after approximation, which plays a important role in mixed-precision computing.
-``sparse-kappa`` is a CPU/GPU-accelerated library for estimating condition numbers of sparse matrices using PyTorch.
-It supports a variaty of estimation method associated with linear solvers. ``sparse-kappa`` is designed for benchmarking condition number estimator and practical use in science and engineering community.
+Calculating the matrix condition number gives a bound on how inaccurate the solution x to the (perturbed) linear system Ax = b will be after approximation, which plays an important role in mixed-precision computing. sparse-kappa is a CPU/GPU-accelerated library for estimating condition numbers of sparse matrices using PyTorch.
+It supports a variety of estimation methods associated with linear solvers. sparse-kappa is designed for benchmarking condition number estimators and practical use in the science and engineering community.

 ## Features